apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 An example of a casting entry is shown below.
 The following named elements are used by the M-layer currently:

     - ``__entry__``: the type of entry (used during parsing)
-    - ``src``:  dentifiers for the initial (source) scale and aspect
+    - ``src``:  dentifiers for the initial (source) scale and aspect.
-    - ``dst``: identifiers for the final (destination) scale and aspect
+    - ``dst``: identifiers for the final (destination) scale and aspect.
-    - ``function``: a string that will be evaluated to define a Python casting function
+    - ``function``: a string that will be evaluated to define a Python casting function.
+The function will be parsed in a strictly limited environment that includes arithmetic operations, defined constants (physical and mathematical), and certain transformation functions.
-    - ``factors``: an object that will be evaluated to define a Python dictionary in which casting function parameters are defined
+    - ``factors``: an object that will be evaluated to define a Python dictionary in which casting function parameters are defined.

 .. code:: json